Independence Square (Kuala Lumpur): Notable buildings and features

 A 95-metre flagpole, one of the tallest in the world, is located at the southern end of the square.
 A flat, round black marble plaque marks the location where the Malayan flag was raised for the first time.
 Near the flagpole at the corner of the Padang is a fountain, the Cop's Fountain, built in 1897 as a memorial to Steve Harper, a popular police inspector.
 A car park and retail area, the Plaza Putra which was later renamed Plaza Dataran Merdeka, was built beneath the Independence Square; however, the location had been affected by flooding.

 Surrounding the square are many buildings of historical interest.
 Just beside the square is the Sultan Abdul Samad Building currently the office of the Ministry of Information, Communication and Culture of Malaysia.
 Opposite the square is the Royal Selangor Club which was first founded in 1884 as a meeting place for high-ranking members of the British colonial society.
-To the South is the former National History Museum which used to house a vast collection of historical items.
+To the South is the Standard Chartered Bank Building, home of the former National History Museum which used to house a vast collection of historical items.
 The collection has since been moved to Muzium Negara.
 Next to it is the Kuala Lumpur City Gallery which tells the story of Kuala Lumpur through miniature models and The Spectacular City Model Show.
 To the North is the St. Mary's Anglican Cathedral, currently the Diocese of West Malaysia and the see of the Bishop of West Malaysia.
 Not far from the square is also the original Kuala Lumpur Railway Station, which is still operational.
 However, the main hub has recently been moved to KL Sentral in 2001.